UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

-### Working in Analysis Environment as a Researcher

 ## Analysing Data

 From the project’s main menu, choose Virtual desktop if you need to access and work with the data in your personal folder or shared project folders.